Edward Weston: 1906–1923: Becoming a photographer

 One of the first who agreed to model nude for Weston was Modotti.
 She became his primary model for the next several years.

 In 1922 he visited his sister May, who had moved to Middletown, Ohio.
 While there he made five or six photographs of the tall smoke stacks at the nearby Armco steel mill.
 These images signaled a change in Weston's photographic style, a transition from the soft-focus pictorialism of the past to a new, cleaner-edge style.
 He immediately recognized the change and later recorded it in his notes: "The Middletown visit was something to remember...most of all in importance was my photographing of 'Armco'...That day I made great photographs, even Stieglitz thought they were important!"
+Weston Naef, former curator of photography at the J. Paul Getty Museum, has praised the "technical virtuosity" of Weston's most successful Armco image (a print of which is owned by the Getty): "The range of grays across that forest of columns has about every gray you can image."

 At that time New York City was the cultural center for photography as an art form in America, and Alfred Stieglitz was the most influential figure in photography.
 Weston badly wanted to go to New York to meet with him, but he did not have enough money to make the trip.
 His brother-in-law gave him enough money to continue on from Middletown to New York City, and he spent most of October and early November there.
 While there he met artist Charles Sheeler and photographers Clarence H. White, Gertrude Kasebier, as well as Stieglitz.
 Weston wrote that Stieglitz told him, "Your work and attitude reassures me.
 You have shown me at least several prints which have given me a great deal of joy.
 And I can seldom say that of photographs."

 Soon after Weston returned from New York, Robo moved to Mexico and set up a studio there to create batiks.
 Within a short while he had arranged for a joint exhibition of his work and of photographs by Weston, Mather and a few others.
 In early 1923 Modotti left by train to be with Robo in Mexico, but he contracted smallpox and died shortly before she arrived.
 Modotti was grief-stricken, but within a few weeks she felt well enough that she decided to stay and carry out the exhibition that Robo had planned.
 The show was a success, and due in no small part to his nude studies of Modotti, it firmly established Weston's artistic reputation in Mexico.